AdS/CFT Unitarity at Higher Loops: High-Energy String Scattering: Inelastic Effects and Exact Exponentiation

 Next, we observe the single-trace operators, $\mathcal{X}$, will also contribute to $\dDisc_{t}[\mathcal{G}(z,\bar{z})]$.
 To ensure our results are consistent, we should plug this single-trace sum into the inversion formula and be able to reproduce the $s$-channel Regge behavior.
 We then have to consider the sum:

 where we are only interested in the leading divergence of \eqref{eq:dDiscSTSum} when $z,\bar{z}\rightarrow0$.
-We will assume that the spectrum is sufficiently irregular that when we isolate the divergent piece of \eqref{eq:dDiscSTSum}, which can only come from the tail of the sum, that the $\sin^{2}$ term simply averages.
-If we make the replacement $2sin^{2}\left(\frac{\pi}{2}(2h_{\mathcal{X}}-\Delta_\f-\Delta_\p)\right)\rightarrow 1$ when taking the Regge limit of \eqref{eq:dDiscSTSum}, we find:
+We will assume that the spectrum is sufficiently irregular that when we isolate the divergent piece of \eqref{eq:dDiscSTSum}, which can only come from the tail of the sum, that the $\sin^{2}$ term simply averages.\footnote{This is equivalent to our earlier assumption that the single-trace operators add out of phase and cannot reproduce the $s$-channel Regge growth, see the discussion below \eqref{eq:treeCrossing}.} If we make the replacement $2\sin^{2}\left(\frac{\pi}{2}(2h_{\mathcal{X}}-\Delta_\f-\Delta_\p)\right)\rightarrow 1$ when taking the Regge limit of \eqref{eq:dDiscSTSum}, we find:

 In the second line we assumed the $\sin^{2}$ terms average and in the third line we used the sum rule \eqref{eq:dDiscSTSum} to replace the single-trace sum with a double-trace sum.

 Now the problem has reduced to the same one as in Section \ref{sec:Regge_One_Lp}.
 We can determine the double-discontinuity in the Regge limit by approximating the double-trace blocks with the Bessel function approximation \eqref{eq:g4dBessel}, replace the sums over $h$ and $\bar{h}$ with an integral, and then use \eqref{eq:KInt} to evaluate these integrals.
 Plugging the result for $\dDisc_{t}[\mathcal{G}(z,\bar{z})]$ into the inversion formula determines the poles in spin of $c(\Delta,J)$ at tree-level.
 Finally, by using the Sommerfeld-Watson transform we can calculate the tree-level correlator in the Regge limit: